 2019 UC Davis Alzheimer’s Community Engagement Series

-This is a live series presented by the UC Davis Alzheimer's Disease Center for the Sacramento Metropolitan Area and communities throughout Northern California in 2018.
+This is a live series presented by the UC Davis Alzheimer's Disease Research Center for the Sacramento Metropolitan Area and communities throughout Northern California in 2018.
 The theme of this lecture series is healthy brain aging and prevention.
 Six lectures, were planned around this theme and include preventative information on healthy brain aging, vitamins and supplements, diet, alternative medicine approaches, social interaction and exercise from expert researchers in each of these topics.

 This presentation, by Maria Carrillo, PhD, will discuss recent findings in Alzheimer's research addressing the current focus of lifestyle modifications on Alzheimer's disease prevention and provide steps to promote healthy brain aging.